bacon-tomato-spaghetti/Jackalope-RDP/README.md

 ```

 - Options
   - `-in`: Input directory name.
-There are seed files which contain sample PDUs in this directory.
+There are seed files which contain sample PDUs.
   - `-out`: Output directory name.
 Jackalope automatically create and set this directory.
   - `-rdpconf`: RDP config file name.
   - `-channel`: Virtual channel name to fuzz.